Visum Dei

 Notice:

 This project has heavy similarities to a similar Harvard project.
-This idea is not that original and has been in many different contexts throghout the years (ex.
+This idea is not that original and has been in many different contexts throughout the years (ex.
 Clearview AI).
 Relating to myself, I came up with my own version of this idea two years ago during undergrad and working with traffic cameras when the newest python facial landmark detection library came out but never did anything with it.
-So like how MIT has its slogan "demo or die" I never demo'd or built my idea for this two years ago, and have subsequently been outdone (to great extent!) by these Harvard students.
-Their project is well recorded and has some good videos of interaction with it- I recommend you check out the following video, and support their privacy safety efforts.
-Watch the Harvard video
+So like how MIT has its slogan "demo or die" I never created a demo.
+The Harvard project is well recorded and has some good videos of interaction with it- I recommend you check out the following video, and support their privacy safety efforts.

 Sketch